derekjgriffith/MORTICIA/morticia/doc/conventions.rst

 the East and +z towards the zenith.
 Zenith angles are polar angles measured from the +z axis.
 This is a left-handed system and the alternative right-handed sytem is the same, except with +z towards nadir.

-The global Earth Centered Earth Fixed (ECEF) coordinate system has the
+The global Earth Centered Earth Fixed (ECEF) coordinate system has the north pole in the +Z direction, the prime meridian (0 deg longitude) in the +X direction and the +Y direction at 90 deg east longitude.
+This is a right-handed coordinate system.

 Logging Warnings and Exception Handling
 =======================================